cilium/cilium/Documentation/gettingstarted/docker.rst

  * GET /private

-Continuing with the example from above, if *app2* requires access only to the GET /public API call, the L3/L4 policy along has no visibility into the HTTP requests, and therefore would allow any HTTP request from *app2* (since all HTTP is over port 80).
+Continuing with the example from above, if *app2* requires access only to the GET /public API call, the L3/L4 policy alone has no visibility into the HTTP requests, and therefore would allow any HTTP request from *app2* (since all HTTP is over port 80).